- County Departments - Administrative

 The roles and responsibilities of the Board of Commissioners, Planning Commission and the Zoning Administrator are clearly defined as they relate to the zoning and development process.

-Proposed Unified Development Code Amendments
+Adopted Unified Development Code Amendments